 How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

-What is Service Bus Relaying?
-The Service Bus relay service from Microsoft enables the Nodinite Monitoring Service to talk with the Nodinite Monitoring Agents.
-These may run in both an Azure datacenter and in your on-premises enterprise environment (even remote on-premises, like your customers and business partners).
+The Service Bus relay service from Microsoft enables the Nodinite Monitoring Service to communicate with Nodinite Monitoring Agents.
+These agents can run in Azure datacenters, your on-premises enterprise, or even remote customer and partner sites.

 Costs and pricing information